cardano-scaling/hydra/docs/docs/how-to/commit-blueprint.md

 # Commit using a blueprint

- This is a small walk-through on how to use `cardano-cli` to assemble everything needed to commit funds to a `Head` using a so-called blueprint transaction.
+This guide provides a walkthrough on using `cardano-cli` to assemble the necessary components for committing funds to a `head` using a blueprint transaction.

- Example assumes you have the hydra-node repo at your disposal together with `hydra-node`, `hydra-tui`, `cardano-cli` and `curl` binaries.
+**Prerequisites**

+You should have access to the following repositories:

+- `hydra-node`
+- `hydra-tui`
+- `cardano-cli`, and
+- `curl` binaries.

+## Step 1
- We can use `cardano-cli` to create a _blueprint_ transaction from some `UTxO` we own.
+You can use `cardano-cli` to create a _blueprint_ transaction from some `UTXO` you own.
+First, initiate a Cardano node on the pre-production network:

- First we need a running cardano-node so let's spin one on the preprod network:

  ```shell
  ./testnets/cardano-node.sh ~/code/hydra/testnets/preprod
  ```

- Now we need to find the `UTxO` you want to commit to the `Head`

- In this example we will use Alice and her external wallet key so first let's find out the address:
+## Step 2
+Determine which `UTXO` you intend to commit to the `head`.
+This example uses Alice's external wallet key to identify her address:

  ```shell
  cardano-cli address build \